 Contesting Careers: The “Artistic” and the “Religious” in Contemporary India - A Lecture by Tapati Guha-Thakurta

-The special lecture by Prof. Tapati Guha-Thakurta will explore the contentions and paradoxes that have arisen from the blurring of distinctions between the “artistic” and “religious” object across different institutional and public sites in contemporary India.
-The first part of the lecture will revisit the unremitting Hindu right-wing campaign against India’s most iconic modern artist, Maqbool Fida Husain, for his alleged ‘offence’ of painting nude Hindu goddesses.
+The special lecture by Prof. Tapati Guha-Thakurta explored the contentions and paradoxes that have arisen from the blurring of distinctions between the “artistic” and “religious” object across different institutional and public sites in contemporary India.
+The first part of the lecture revisited the unremitting Hindu right-wing campaign against India’s most iconic modern artist, Maqbool Fida Husain, for his alleged ‘offence’ of painting nude Hindu goddesses.
 That campaign forced the artist into a life of exile and opened up the vulnerabilities of India’s modern art edifice.
-The second part of the lecture will turn to a contrary set of conflations between the “sacred” and “secular” characterization of objects, as they move in and out of a vortex of overlapping identities in new fields of display and spectatorship.
-In order to think about the porous boundaries that allow the “artistic” and the “religious” to trespass into and inhabit each other’s domains, the talk takes up the striking reconfiguration of Durga icons as “works of art” during the Kolkata’s annual Durga Puja extravaganza.
-The final part of the lecture returns to the sphere of contemporary art practices to profile a different order of licence and parody in the works of the Bangalore and Delhi-based artist, N. Pushpamala, that calls into question the sanctity and self-importance of both the “religious” and “artistic” icons of the nation.
+The second part of the lecture turned to a contrary set of conflations between the “sacred” and “secular” characterisation of objects, as they move in and out of a vortex of overlapping identities in new fields of display and spectatorship.
+In order to think about the porous boundaries that allow the “artistic” and the “religious” to trespass into and inhabit each other’s domains, the talk took up the striking reconfiguration of Durga icons as “works of art” during the Kolkata’s annual Durga Puja extravaganza.
+The final part of the lecture returned to the sphere of contemporary art practices to profile a different order of licence and parody in the works of the Bangalore and Delhi-based artist, N. Pushpamala, that calls into question the sanctity and self-importance of both the “religious” and “artistic” icons of the nation.
 Through each of these instances, the lecture questions how secure is the habitus of “art”, what kinds of rights over iconographies can it nurture, and what degree of privilege and protection can it confer on images and their makers.